What we do

 RAPID is a survey project based at the Stanford Center on Early Childhood.

 The RAPID Survey Project is a program of national and place-based surveys designed to gather essential information on the experiences, well-being, resiliency and needs of young children and the adults who care for them.
-Created in response to the COVID-19 pandemic, the RAPID survey provides actionable data on the experiences and well-being of the important adults in young children’s lives to inform immediate and long-term program and policy decisions.
+Created in 2020, the RAPID survey provides actionable data on the experiences and well-being of the important adults in young children’s lives to inform immediate and long-term program and policy decisions.

 National Data Collection